 He noted that instead of general stimulus, there is a need to focus on specific issues faced by the companies given the uneven performance of the different sectors.

-Minister said that it is mandatory for business firms and sectors that are doing well to focus on the long term and build on the momentum to seize new opportunities.
+Minister Heng said that it is mandatory for business firms and sectors that are doing well to focus on the long term and build on the momentum to seize new opportunities as part of the Budget’s plan.

 For sectors that are facing cyclical weaknesses, they have come up with new specific measures such as the Bridging Loan for Marine and Offshore Engineering companies, which provide access to working capital to help them bridge short-term cash flow gaps.

-Minister Heng announced the deferment of the increase in Foreign Worker Levy (FWL) in both the Marine and Process sectors by one more year.
+Minister Heng announced the deferment of the increase in Foreign Worker Levy (FWL) in both the Marine and Process sectors by one more year during his Budget speech.

 The Government will strengthen support for the “Adapt and Grow” initiative launched by the Ministry of Manpower (MOM) last year to support workers who are looking to take on new jobs.